mooorex/app-boilerplate/README.md

 ## About the project

-Ontology wallet application framework for Stax, Flex, Nano S Plus and Nano X.
+The Ontology wallet application is supported on Ledger Stax, Flex, Nano S Plus, and Nano X devices.
-Ledger Blue is not maintained anymore, but the app can still be compiled for this target using the branch [`blue-final-release`](https://github.com/LedgerHQ/app-ont).
+The Ledger Blue is no longer maintained, but the application can still be compiled for this target using the [`blue-final-release` branch](https://github.com/LedgerHQ/app-ont).

-Current Features:
+### Current Features

-- Parse, display and sign ont/ong transaction and oep4 transaction
-- Sign Personal Message
+The Ontology wallet application supports the following features:

+- Parsing, displaying, and signing Ontology (ONT), ONG, and OEP-4 transactions.

+- Signing personal messages.

 ## Quick start guide